• Skip to primary navigation

 Start growing houseplants!

 The water from the soil evaporates and moisturizes the air.
-Careful, not to overwater the plants though!
-Also, plants lose moisture naturally from their leaves, in a process called transpiration.
+Careful, not to overwater the plants, though!
+Plants lose moisture naturally from their leaves, in a process called transpiration.
 Plants also increase indoor air-quality.

 Fill vases with water.

 If you can put them in direct sunlight locations like window sills, it will help warm up the water to evaporate it.
 I'm starting a few new plants by rooting them in water.
 Or, what better excuse to buy some fresh flowers for yourself!
-You need to raise the humidity in the house so you are helping everyone.
+Keep that vase full of water.

 Fill decor items with water - ceramic vases, bowls etc.